kairen6/Disaster-Response-Pipeline/README.md

 # Disaster Response Pipeline Project
-This project is a message classifier for disaster response
+This project is a message classifier for disaster response by machine learning.

+#Content